-An exhibit that should be titled “White Men Behaving Badly” follows merchants from Europe looking for a shortcut to China and found generous Native Americans bearing tobacco instead.
+An exhibit that should be titled, “White Men Behaving Badly,” follows merchants from Europe looking for a shortcut to China.
+They found generous Native Americans bearing tobacco instead.

-So, in the mid 1600’s, said Europeans returned with guns to tame or wipe out the indigenous tribes and cultivate the tobacco-rich land for themselves.
+So, what did they do?
+In the mid 1600’s, said Europeans returned with guns to tame or wipe out those welcoming indigenous tribes, and cultivated the tobacco-rich land for themselves.

 This area became one of the biggest tobacco ports by the early 1700’s.
 Large barrels full were shipped to England, with the same barrels overflowing with wine, textiles, Chinese Porcelain, Dutch Delftware and other civilized comforts on the return trip.